icchan/icchan.github.io/_posts/2014-11-2-auto-reloading-sinatra-development-in-docker.md

 So I've been investigating [Docker](https://www.docker.com/) recently, and its pretty great.

 One cool feature which has been particularly useful for me is [mounting a directory on the host machine inside the docker container](https://docs.docker.com/userguide/dockervolumes/#mount-a-host-directory-as-a-data-volume).
-It is useful in a dev environment to auto-reload new changes without building a new container or restarting a container.
+It is great for a dev environment to auto-reload new changes without building a new container or restarting a container.
-If you are running an app which auto-reloads you can run file in a mounted folder, and edit the files locally (on the docker host) and see them reflected in the running containter.
-This works great with scripting languages (like Ruby or PHP) as well as cross platform languages (like Java).
+If you are running an app which auto-reloads you can run a file in a mounted folder, and edit the files locally (on the docker host) and see them reflected in the running containter.
+Very handy for scripting languages (like Ruby or PHP) as well as cross platform languages (like Java).

 I'll go through how I have been doing it for a [Sinatra](http://www.sinatrarb.com/) app running with [Shotgun](https://github.com/rtomayko/shotgun) (auto-reloader for rackup).